city_hall

 Vaccination

-The vaccine most commonly used for preventing monkeypox infection is JYNNEOS which has been licensed by the U.S. Food and Drug Administration (FDA).
+The vaccine most commonly used for preventing mpox infection is JYNNEOS which has been licensed by the U.S. Food and Drug Administration (FDA).
 The JYNNEOS vaccine requires two shots, 28 days apart for maximum effectiveness.
 People are considered fully vaccinated about two weeks after their second shot.
-However, people who get vaccinated should continue to protect themselves from infection by avoiding close, skin-to-skin contact, including intimate contact, with someone who has monkeypox.
+However, people who get vaccinated should continue to protect themselves from infection by avoiding close, skin-to-skin contact, including intimate contact, with someone who has mpox.

 Persons eligible for post-exposure vaccination (PEP) includes: